 Google’s policy is that you can’t ask your customers to leave reviews.
 However, there are ways around this:

-- You can offer your them a discount on their next purchase for leaving a review
+- You can offer them a discount on their next purchase after leaving a review

 - Reply to as many of your existing reviews as you can

 - Include the link to your Google Maps review section in your email marketing